Rokiis1/roadmap/api_authentication/authentication_methods.md

 **Authentication** and **authorization** are closely related concepts, but they serve different purposes.

 **Authentication** is the process of verifying *identity*.
 It answers the question. **Who is making the request**

 **Authorization**, on the other hand, determines what that identified user or system is *allowed to do*.
 It answers the question. **What actions are permitted**

 You can think of these two steps as happening in sequence.

 ![Authentication vs Authorization](./assets/images/auth_vs_authorization.png)

 First, the system verifies the identity of the client through **authentication**.
 Once the identity is known, the system checks permissions through **authorization**.
 For example, a user may successfully authenticate by *logging in*, but still be restricted from accessing certain data or performing specific actions if they do not have the required permissions.

-So **Authentication confirms identity** and **Authorization controls access**
+So **Authentication confirms identity** and **Authorization controls access**.
 Both are essential for building *secure systems*, but they solve different problems.

 There are multiple **authentication methods**, each with its own trade-offs and use cases.
 One of the most common approaches in modern systems is *token-based authentication*, which we explore next.